doncandela/mgah/mgah.md

 What MPI can do (and `multiprocessing` cannot do) is increase the parallelism to copies of Python running on **multiple computers connected by a network** - i.e. multiple nodes of an HPC cluster.
 Therefore a possible reason for developing MPI-parallel code on a PC is to enable eventual expansion to a higher degree of parallelism on an HPC cluster.

-Note, however, that parallelism across all the cores of any single node of an HPC cluster could be accomplished without MPI by using the `multprocessing` package.
-(Unity nodes currently have up to 128 cores.)
+Note, however, that parallelism across all the cores of any single node of an HPC cluster could be accomplished without MPI by using the `multprocessing` package -- Unity nodes currently have up to 128 cores.

 #### Installing OpenMPI<a id="install-openmpi"></a>